-application that is viewed on the screen by a typical end-user generally is created from information stored on multiple data tables, and only database administrators may be able to see the raw data as it is stored in database tables and sub-tables.
+The process may be complicated further by the differing views available to users based upon different levels of database security access.
+A database record in a database application that is viewed on the screen by a typical end user generally is created from information stored on multiple data tables, and only database administrators may be able to see the raw data as it is stored in database tables and subtables.
 Unfortunately, many database discovery requests combine requests for both database records and database tables as if they were separate and mutually exclusive repositories of information.
-Depending on the technological sophistication of the party representatives managing this discovery, such terminology-mixing can further complicate the process of reaching consensus on the logistics of these discovery requests.
+Depending on the technological sophistication of the party representatives managing this discovery, such terminology mixing can further complicate the process of reaching consensus on the logistics of these discovery requests.

 Other times, the way that database fields are organized into columns, rows, and tables may simplify conversations about the scope of production.
 Depending on the facts in a dispute, entire tables of database information may not be relevant and may not be required to be preserved or produced.
 Conversely, other data tables may contain fields of important information that require special treatment.
-To the extent that data is "rolled off" an active database, a database administrator may need to implement preservation measures for specific tables to reduce the risk of inadvertently destroying potentially relevant information.
+To the extent that data is rolled off or updated in an active database, a database administrator may need to implement preservation measures for specific tables to reduce the risk of inadvertently destroying potentially relevant information.

-Illustration i.
-In litigation involving a car manufacturer and the various warranties provided to consumers, plaintiffs request documents to identify the customers of certain models of cars, the cars they purchased, and the warranties they purchased.
+Illustration i: In litigation involving a car manufacturer and the various warranties provided to consumers, plaintiffs request documents to identify the customers of certain models of cars, the cars they purchased, and the warranties they purchased.
 The defendant's database that retains this relevant data also contains non-relevant information, including dealership, the salesperson, and the commission the salesperson received on selling the car.
 This non-relevant information is stored in the same rows and tables as the responsive, relevant information.
 The information in these data fields is not relevant to the dispute, and the data fields do not need to be produced.
-Furthermore, even though both the relevant and non-relevant information might appear in a standard view of the customer's database record, the responding party should not be obligated to produce the non-relevant information even if the requesting party asked for "all documents related to" customers of the certain car models.
+Furthermore, even though both the relevant and nonrelevant information might appear in a standard view of the customer's database record, the responding party should not be obligated to produce the nonrelevant information even if the requesting party asked for all documents related to customers of the certain car models.

-Illustration ii.
-In a breach of contract litigation between two companies where the amount paid by one to the other is in dispute, the defendant's accounts-payable database could contain potentially relevant information regarding payments by the defendant to the plaintiff.
-However, absent a persuasive argument to the contrary, the data records (i.e., rows) regarding payments to other companies for unrelated transactions is not relevant, and need not be produced.
+Illustration ii: In a breach of contract litigation between two companies where the amount paid by one to the other is in dispute, the defendant's accounts-payable database could contain potentially relevant information regarding payments by the defendant to the plain-tiff.
+However, absent a persuasive argument to the contrary, the data records (i.e., rows)